-(2) Within the collection period of the auctioned items, they shall remain in insured storage in the auction house.
-After exceeding the collection period, the auctioned items shall be stored at the buyer's own risk.
+(2) Within the collection period of the auctioned items, they remain in insured storage at the auction house.
+After exceeding the collection period, the auctioned items will be stored at the buyer’s own risk.

 (3) The buyer is responsible for the shipping of auctioned items.

 (4) If purchased objects are not collected by the buyer after a period of 90 days from the day of the knockdown, the auction house is entitled to bring the auctioned object back to the auction at the expense and risk of the buyer.
-The defaulting buyer will be treated as a consignor with regard to all fees.
+The defaulting purchaser will be treated as a contributor with respect to all fees.

 (1) The valuation and description of the objects in the catalog are made by experts of the auction house to the best of their knowledge and belief.
 The auction house vouches for the authenticity that objects from the catalog are really from the named artist or author.